Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy-efficient ML

-Spatial and temporal correlation of IoT traffic data is exploited in dual prediction and data compression techniques leading to reduced EC and bandwidth.
-Dual prediction techniques use the correlation between the current and previous data to predict future data values.
-This prediction can be used to reduce the amount of data that needs to be transmitted, which leads to reduced EC and bandwidth usage.
+The spatial and temporal correlation of IoT traffic data is exploited in dual prediction and data compression techniques.
+Specifically, dual prediction techniques use the correlation between the current and previous data to predict future data values.
 On the other hand, data compression techniques use the correlation between the different sensor nodes to compress the data before transmission.
-This reduces the amount of data that needs to be transmitted and hence the EC and bandwidth requirements~\cite{mao2017survey}.
+Both techniques reduce the amount of data that needs to be transmitted and hence the EC and bandwidth requirements~\cite{mao2017survey}.

 At the edge, communication-efficient FL and efficient training aims at reducing the required communication overhead of the training process while maintaining or improving the model's performance.
-Federated parallelization is an efficient training technique of FL for parallelizing the training process across multiple devices to accelerate the training.
+Federated parallelization is an efficient training FL technique for parallelizing the training process across multiple devices and thus accelerating the training.
 Efficient training can also be conducted via distillation which consists of training a small model that mimics the behavior of the original model; therefore, significantly reducing the amount of required training data~\cite{liu2020federated}.